Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Introduction

 Our main contributions in this work are the following.
-1) Inspired by \cite{Frasso2016, Girardi2020, Hong2020} we enrich SI$_K$R and SE$_M$I$_K$R models with a time-dependent transmission rate parametrized using Bayesian P-splines (\cite{Lang2004}).
+1) Inspired by \cite{Frasso2016}, \cite{Girardi2020} and \cite{Hong2020} we enrich SI$_K$R and SE$_M$I$_K$R models with a time-dependent transmission rate parameterised using Bayesian P-splines \citep{Lang2004}.
 Hence, we provide well known and widely successful compartmental models with a time-dependent transmission rate in a functional space capable of capturing a wide range of transmission patterns.
 2) We propose a dynamic model based on these compartmental models in order to handle uncertainty in the data.
-3) We enable an HMC sampling from the parameters' posterior distribution through explicit and semi-analytical calculation of the involved gradients.
-4) We provide a means for realisation of our approach which relies on the tools developed in \cite{Radivojevic2020}.
-5) We supply a synthetic dataset and use it for validation of the proposed methodology through comparison with the corresponding diffusion-based models utilizing well-established SMC$^2$ sampler (\cite{Chopin2013}).
-6) Finally, we apply our methods to estimate the transmission behaviour of the COVID-19 pandemic in the Basque Country in Spain.
+3) We develop a pragmatic MAP-centred initialisation workflow designed to place chains in epidemiologically plausible high-posterior-density regions, thereby improving numerical stability and reducing the cost of warm-up in this challenging partially observed setting.
+4) We make GHMC sampling feasible for the proposed models through explicit and semi-analytical calculation of the gradients required by the sampler.
+5) We provide a means for realisation of our approach which relies on the tools s-AIA for adaptive integration and ATune for adaptive HMC tuning developed in \cite{nagar2023adaptive} and \cite{AKHMATSKAYA2026116892}, respectively.
+6) We supply a synthetic dataset and use it to validate the proposed methodology, while comparing its behaviour with corresponding diffusion-based models fitted with the well-established SMC$^2$ sampler \citep{Chopin2013} and with the popular EpiEstim method \citep{Cori2013}.
+7) We apply our methods to estimate the transmission behaviour of the COVID-19 pandemic in the Basque Country in Spain.
+8) Finally, we release a documented, MIT-licensed reference implementation on GitHub, together with the datasets and scripts needed to reproduce the main numerical experiments.